 Equifax has created a website (equifaxsecurity2017.com) where consumers can find out if their personal data has been compromised and is at risk.
 Consumers can also enroll for complimentary identity-theft protection and credit-file monitoring.
 The credit protection service is free for 12 months for consumers — not just breach victims — who sign up by Nov.
 21.

-At first, the Equifax site included a mandatory arbitration clause, which meant people who signed up wouldn't be allowed to sue or join a class-action suit.
-After public pressure, Equifax added an opt-out provision on Friday.
+At first, the Equifax site included a mandatory arbitration clause in the terms for the credit protection service, which raised concerns by some that people who signed up wouldn't be allowed to sue or join a class-action suit regarding the breach itself.
+Equifax later clarified that the arbitration clause applied only to the credit monitoring service (not the breach itself) and after public pressure, Equifax has added an opt-out provision for the arbitration clause even for the credit monitoring service.
 Customers can opt out of the arbitration requirement by notifying Equifax in writing within 30 days of accepting the monitoring service.

 Equifax has also established a toll-free response line for additional questions at 866-447-7559.